clasqm/clasqm.github.io/Readme-Haiku.md

 + [yabTemplatePicker](https://clasqm.github.io/yabTemplatePicker/) - A template picking accessory app for the Yabadabbadoo IDE.
 Also usable as a standalone app. - *beta*
 + [yabTemplatePicker templates](https://clasqm.github.io/yabTemplatePicker_templates/) - A set of templates for the [yabTemplatePicker](https://github.com/clasqm/yabTemplatePicker) app. - *beta*
 + [ZipDropper](https://clasqm.github.io/ZipDropper/) - A zip utility with a minimalist interface - *beta*

+## Post-beta apps

+Existing applications will be rewritten  from the ground up.
+The idea here is to reduce the reliance on third-party applications where possible and fix some things that I didn't quite get right the first time.
+The resulting apps will have the same internal name as before (e.g. *Trope* rather than *Trope 2*).

++ [Trope2](https://clasqm.github.io/Trope/) - Text Editor for Haiku - *in development*